WooCommerce Appointments: Set Up Online Booking

 For virtual services, the plugin connects directly with Zoom and Google Meet.
 When a customer books a virtual appointment, a meeting link is generated and delivered in the confirmation email, with no manual setup.
 You can read more about that in the WooNinjas Zoom and Google Calendar setup guide.

-Got a more specific setup in mind?
-Maybe you run a multi-location clinic, a salon with six stylists, or a consulting firm where each advisor has a different schedule.
-The WooNinjas team builds custom WooCommerce Bookings configurations for businesses with exactly those kinds of requirements.
-Schedule a free call with a WooCommerce expert and tell us what you need.
+Some setups don’t fit the default path.
+A multi-location clinic, a salon with six stylists, a consulting firm where every advisor keeps a different schedule, these need configuration, the product editor alone won’t give you.
+The WooNinjas team builds those custom WooCommerce Bookings configurations to spec.
+Schedule a free call with a WooCommerce expert and describe what your scheduling has to handle.

 How to Set Up WooCommerce Appointments Step by Step